junioreif/OpenMiChroM/README.rst

 Usage
 =====

-The following code snippet shows how to generate a single chromosome polymer model and run a chromatin dynamics simulation using OpenMiChroM.
+The following code snippet shows how to generate a single chromosome polymer model and run a chromatin dynamics simulation using OpenMiChroM:

 ::